Ilima-Lei Macfarlane: Background

-In April 2020, Ilima-Lei, her sister Mahina, and one other female who chose to remain anonymous to the public filed a lawsuit against Punahou School for failing to take action over years of alleged sexual abuse from the school's assistant basketball coach, Dwayne Yuen.
-In the lawsuit, all three allege Yuen of years of sexual abuse, harassment, lewd gestures, and showing young girls several pornographic photos.

 Mixed martial arts career

 Xplode Fight Series

 Macfarlane began her amateur MMA career in 2014.
 She fought five times during that year, mainly with Xplode Fight Series, and went undefeated as an amateur.

 Macfarlane's first professional fight was an unsanctioned match against Katie Castro for Xplode Fight Series in 2015.
 Macfarlane won via technical knockout ten seconds into the bout.
 In the aftermath of the lopsided affair, the California State Athletic Commission (CSAC) launched an investigation into the organization's unsanctioned MMA events.
-Castro had a 0-2 record before fighting Macfarlane and footage of the match was posted on the internet and labeled "Soccer mom loses to MMA fighter".
+Castro had a 0–2 record before fighting Macfarlane and footage of the match was posted on the internet and labeled "Soccer mom loses to MMA fighter".
 The video went viral, garnering over a million views on YouTube and was discussed on a few television news networks.

 Bellator MMA

 Following the bout with Castro, Macfarlane signed a three-fight contract with Bellator MMA.
 She made her debut in August 2015 at Bellator 141 where she defeated Maria Rios by split decision.

 Macfarlane fought Amber Tackett at Bellator 148 where Macfarlane won by armbar submission in the first round.

 Macfarlane's next bout was against Rebecca Ruth at Bellator 157 where she won by standing rear-naked choke in the second round.

 Macfarlane would then fight Emily Ducote at Bellator 167 where she was victorious via unanimous decision.

 Macfarlane faced Jessica Middleton at Bellator 178 and won by armbar submission in the first round.